jonnygrant/compile_assert/README.md

 main17.cpp - demonstrate divide by zero caught by compile_assert.

+test_20 - demonstrate with noinline the constant propagation stops, and the compiler cannot prove

+main24 - sqrt

+main25 - C++ style contracts, at compile time, pre(), contract_assert() and post() bank_account class

 main26.cpp - demonstrate constraints with std::vector and std::array

+test_27 - std::array bounds check

-main28_a.cpp - demonstrate using compile_assert to show C++ Contracts at compile time
+main28_a.cpp - demonstrate using compile_assert to show C++ Contracts at compile time Number class

+test_29 - demonstates LTO with 2 C files

 # avoiding buffer overflows
 main11.c illustrates the potential for a buffer overrun when loading data from a file if the input range is not adequately validated.
 Buffer overruns constitute frequent triggers for cybersecurity incidents, as observed in various third-party libraries like WebP and others.